 On a cruise with Captain Cook, you can still do ‘hardcore’ diving – just without the hard work.
 Even doing two dives each day you still have plenty of time left over for relaxing, going ashore, joining the cultural activities, and other water sports like kayaks, SUPs and snorkeling.

 Captain Cook Cruises has a number of different routes and itineraries through the Fiji Islands.
-Check out the available routes and dates on the Captain Cook Cruises website directly.
 A 3-night cruise will include some pretty special dive sites in the Yasawa Islands, while longer cruises such as the 7-night Four Cultures or Colonial Cruise take you to world-class dive sites around Vanua Levu and Taveuni.
 The 11-night Lau and Kadavu cruise will take you to even more remote Fijian islands, for some fantastic diving and snorkeling, and some pretty amazing scenery.

 The Captain Cook Cruise Ship docks at Denarau Marina, near Nadi